vogechri/PRSM/README.txt

 	and place it into ./cpp
 	and adjust the definition file DataDefinitionVC.h in the folder SceneFlowCode/VCSF_CODE.
-	QPBO is needed for the ICCV version of the code only.
 	Please note that the code was tested with version v1.31 only.
 	Matlab code for the non-linear conjugate gradients optimization procedure 'minimize' by Carl Edward Rasmussen is already included.